samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ### TF Token (TFT)

 The ThreeFold Token is our utility green and neutral Token.
-The Token is the designated currency for capacity sold on our Grid
+The Token is the designated currency for capacity sold on our Grid.

 ### TF Directory (TFD)

-The blockchain powered directory service in which all ThreeFold Miners can list their capacity.
+The blockchain powered directory service in which all ThreeFold Farmer can list their capacity.
 Each TF Miner defines the price at which he/she wants to sell their capacity.

 The Directory is integrated with our identity management platform, ItsYou.Online, for authentication.